Total Eclipse of the Heart: Other versions by Bonnie Tyler

 Since the original release in 1983, Tyler has re-recorded the song numerous times.
 In 2004, she released a duet version of the song with Peter Brocklehurst on his album For You.
 A solo version of the recording was released on her own studio album, Wings, the following year.

 In January 2007, Tyler released another version of "Total Eclipse of the Heart" in collaboration with the British punk-electronic group BabyPinkStar.
 It peaked at no. 40 on the UK Independent Singles chart.

 In 2009, Tyler released a version of the song with Welsh choral group Only Men Aloud!.
 In 2011, Tyler re-recorded the song on an EP named after the song, released by Cleopatra Records.
 In 2013, another version of the song was released as a bonus track from her album Rocks and Honey, available exclusively on the UK iTunes Store.

 In 2021, Tyler released a classical-dance version of the song on Classical 80s Dance, an album by German producer Alex Christensen and the Berlin Orchestra.

+In 2025, French DJ David Guetta and Hypaton released "Together", interpolating the chorus featuring re-recorded vocals by Tyler; this version charted in many countries and was certified gold in France.